Participants view a visual summary

 With visualization

-As a Graphic Recorder, I draw what I hear.
-I employ a diverse visual language, including drawings, symbols, colors, and text in various legible fonts.
-This helps to structure complex ideas more clearly and present key points in an understandable manner.
-Visualization makes content more engaging and accessible.
-This method goes beyond a mere verbatim representation of spoken words.
-It often reveals surprising connections between topics, makes abstract thoughts tangible, and facilitates understanding of complex subjects.
-Through visualization, you gain an overview, making it easier to navigate, stay engaged with, and carry forward the topics being discussed.
-In the best-case scenario, this creates space for new ideas.
-When visualized and put on paper, these ideas are not lost.
+I use a diverse visual language consisting of drawings, symbols, colours and texts in different, legible fonts.
+This helps to structure complex ideas more clearly and present key messages in an understandable way.
+Visualisation makes content more appealing and accessible.
+Graphic Recording is more than a 1:1 reproduction of what has been said.
+It often reveals surprising connections between topics, makes abstract thoughts tangible and facilitates the understanding of complex issues.
+Visualisation provides an overview.
+This makes it easier to orientate oneself and helps to stay on track with the topics and carry them forward.
+In the best case, space is created for new ideas.
+Visualised and captured on paper, these ideas are not lost.

 Through Feedback